 Olympic fencing rules sport three variants.
 The regulations for fencing sword types depend on the dueling version you are sporting.

-FENCING GAME RULES: We focus on fencing rules and regulations for the most common branch.
+RULES OF FENCING: We focus on fencing rules and regulations for the most common branch.
 That happens to be Olympic fencing.

 There are two other versions of fencing swords.
 One is the classical version based around martial arts.
 The other is the lesser known historical fencing sport.